kkeri/fluent-hs-demo/README.md

 OpSym      ::= [+-*=!?/\\|<>$@#%^&~:]+
 String     ::= "[^"]*"
 ~~~

-*Names* and *symbols* have different roles in the language.
-Lowercase names are translated to negative terms, while uppercase symbols
-are translated to positive terms.

 Including lists in the syntax seems redundant, since they are just
 a sequence of terms enclosed in parentheses.